Pakistani Taliban: Overview

-Reuters, citing a report from The Express Tribune, indicated in July 2011 that Hakimullah Mehsud's grip on the TTP leadership was weakening after the defection of Fazal Saeed Haqqani, the TTP leader in the Kurram region, from the umbrella militant group.
+Reuters indicated in July 2011 that Hakimullah Mehsud's grip on the TTP leadership was weakening after the defection of Fazal Saeed Haqqani, the TTP leader in the Kurram region, from the umbrella militant group.
 Haqqani cited disagreements over attacks on civilians as reason for the split.
 The paper quoted an associate of Mehsud's as saying that "it looks as though he is just a figurehead now...
 He can hardly communicate with his commanders in other parts of the tribal areas ... he is in total isolation.
 Only a few people within the TTP know where he is."
 A December 2011 report published in The Express Tribune further described the network as "crumbling" with "funds dwindling and infighting intensifying."
 According to various TTP operatives, the difficulties stemmed from differences of opinion within TTP leadership on pursuing peace talks with Islamabad.
 In December 2012 senior Pakistan military officials told Reuters that Hakimullah Mehsud had lost control of the group and that Wali-ur-Rehman was expected to be formally announced as the head of the TTP.
 However a video released later in the month showed Hakimullah Mehsud and Wali-ur-Rehman seated next to each other, with Mehsud calling reports of a split between the two as propaganda.
 Mehsud and Rahman were later killed in separate airstrikes in 2013.

 In February 2020, the TTP reported the deaths of four TTP senior leaders within a one-week period.
 All of these four leaders, among them former TTP deputy leader Sheikh Khalid Haqqani and Hakimullah Mehsud group leader Sheharyar Mehsud, were killed within a month of each other as well.